ktukker/adobe.io-jwt-postman/HOWTO.md

 ## Bootstrapping the authentication process
 To be able to authenticate, you need to load the Crypto JavaScript library.
 This Postman script uses the ["RSA-Sign JavaScript Library"](https://github.com/kjur/jsrsasign).
 Due to limitations in the Postman sandbox, it needs to be loaded in a Global environment variable only once.

-* Click on "INIT: Load Crypto Library for RS256"
+* Click on "INIT: Load Crypto Library for RS256" in the left column of Postman (under the Adobe I/O Collection).
+* The pre-configured call will appear
 * Click "Send"

 This will load the JavaScript and store it in an internal variable for future use.
 When you shutdown Postman and start it up again, the script does not have to be run again as the internal variable still holds the value.